 How Does the Lap Band Work?

-The band is made adjustable by having an inner inflatable part that looks like a lifesaver.
-The band can be inflated or deflated in the office by using a thin needle and saline.
+The Lap Band can be inflated or deflated in the office by using a thin needle and saline.
 By "inflating" the band the opening between the top pouch and the rest of the stomach is made smaller and food takes longer to pass through the band.

 Living with the Lap Band

-The process of the treatment with the band begins with the band placement which is an outpatient procedure.
-Afterwards, patients come to our office usually once a month for 6 months to have the band "fine-tuned" by performing inflations of the band or "adjustments."
+The process of the treatment with the Lap Band begins with placement, which is an outpatient procedure.
+Afterwards, our New Jersey Lap Band patients come to our office usually once a month for 6 months to have the band "fine-tuned" by performing inflations of the band or "adjustments."

-After each adjustment, the patient "test drives" the band for 3-4 weeks and then we decide if the band is tight enough or still needs more inflation.
+After each adjustment, the patient "test drives" the Lap Band for 3-4 weeks and then we decide if the band is tight enough or still needs more inflation.
 Ideally, patients should feel full with small portions, lose weight, and still be able to digest food.
-If the band feels too tight (patients unable to eat solids, have burping, difficulty swallowing or heartburn), it can be "deflated" by removing some of the saline from the band.
+If the Lap Band feels too tight (patients unable to eat solids, have burping, difficulty swallowing or heartburn), it can be "deflated" by removing some of the saline from the band.
 The band can be left indefinitely on the stomach or it can be removed at any time, if needed or desired.

 Why Choose Lap Band Surgery?

 The band is a great tool and a very small surgery.
 It also does not alter a patient's stomach or intestine.
-The downside of the band is that it can be difficult for a patient to adapt to it and it requires more effort on the patient's part than other weight loss procedures.
+The downside of the band is that it can be difficult for a patient to adapt to it and it requires more effort on the patient's part than other Weight Loss Surgeries.

 The band can be a great tool for patients who are motivated to lose weight and want to be in control of their process.
-Many of our patients live in Northern NJ but we also have patients come from New York, Pennsylvania and beyond.
-The band does require follow ups with the surgeon's office more frequently than other weight loss procedures such as the sleeve or bypass.
+Many of our New Jersey Lap Band patients live in Northern NJ but we also have patients come from New York, Pennsylvania and beyond.
+The Lap Band does require follow ups with the surgeon's office more frequently than other weight loss procedures such as the Gastric Sleeve or Gastric Bypass.
 The reason frequent follow up is required is that Lap Band adjustments need to be performed on a regular basis in the beginning of the process.
 Typically, patients have monthly adjustments for several months after the procedure.
 So, it may be more convenient for the patient to have a local lap band surgery in New Jersey to prevent commuting expenses from stacking up.

 Is Lap Band Surgery Right For Me?